-Given that OSU is one of the largest universities in the nation, there are almost countless opportunities campus wide to tailor your experience here to your specific interests.
-The Department of Mathematics at a university of this size also allows for further personalization within the major.
+Given that OSU is one of the largest universities in the nation, there are many opportunities campus wide to tailor your experience to your specific interests.
 This is one reason why we are able to offer six tracks within our Mathematics major.
 We understand that while many individuals may be interested in mathematics, it may be for entirely different reasons.
 Our tracks are offered as a way to cater to those diverse interests within our field.

 OSU math majors move onto to jobs in industry including modeling, data analysis, and operations research.
 Majors are frequently accepted into professional schools such as medical, law, along with graduate programs in mathematics, physics, economics, business, education, statistics, and computer science.
 Preparation in these graduate programs may lead to careers in academia or in business, industry or government sectors.

 Theoretical Mathematics - Intended for students seeking a strong foundation in classical mathematics, in particular for students intending to pursue graduate study in mathematics, statistics, economics, computer science, and more.

 Applied Mathematics - Track options are Physics or Chemistry.
 Intended for students seeking a strong foundation in mathematics and its application to industrial and physical sciences.